Learn More About The Movements of Your Liner Shipping Containers During Transit

 Some of the biggest container ships in the world today are a whopping 1,300 feet long and 180 feet wide!
 In addition to being outfitted to carry more goods in one trip, including shipments from different companies, they are more fuel efficient!
 In fact, a recent study by Lloyd’s Register discovered that in 23 years (from 1985 to 2008), fuel efficiency increase by 35%.

 How Linear Shipping Works

 Think about the fixed schedule of a train route or a bus line.
 This system is very similar to the regular service scheduled on liner containerships.
 Ultimately, the concept of shipping is simple: the manufacturer sends the goods over via a transit system – in this case, ocean shipping – and they travel on a designated route until they arrive at the destination port.
-But actually, there is so much more to the transit story of how your favorite pair of shoes makes it way to your local retailer.
+But actually, there is so much more to the transit story of how your favorite pair of shoes make their way to your local retailer.

 So what really happens from beginning to end throughout the overseas shipping itinerary?
 This step-by-step guide illustrates each stage of transport:

-- You, the consumer, has demanded an increase in the latest style of tennis shoe.
+- You, the consumer, have demanded an increase in the latest style of a tennis shoe.
 In response, your local retailer places an order from the manufacturer in China.
 They arrange a shipment of 500 brand new tennis shoes to be brought over via a freight forwarder.

 - As per the instruction of the freight forwarder, a trucking company will arrive at the Chinese factory.
 Here, they load up the order of 500 new shoes, along with any other orders placed by other retailers.
 They are loaded into the freight containers and sealed with heavy-duty locks.